-Can a collective intelligence platform help orchestrate information and on-the-ground logistics in real time to reduce food waste?
+Can a collective intelligence platform help orchestrate on-the-ground logistics in real time to reduce food waste?

 Food waste reduction is an important pillar of sustainable development in a world that is rapidly urbanising and dealing with the effects of climate change.
 But urban food rescue operations face the logistical challenge of collecting food across disparate locations in a limited time.
 Crowdsourcing has proven an effective method to harness the power of the public for knowledge gathering or map creation, but has not often been used to coordinate activities on the ground.